 - A Cure for HIV disease that combines immunotherapy with lentivirus delivery of genetic medicine to reconstitute effective and natural immune control of this dangerous virus;

 - A novel strategy for curing phenylketonuria (PKU) – the second most common genetic disease in the U.S. and Europe; and,

 - Innovative approaches to immuno-oncology that use genetic medicine to modify tumors so these sites of disease become potent stimulators of the immune system causing tumor destruction, removing the genetic modification and avoiding long-term consequences of altered T cells

-The HIV Cure program is on track for an Investigational New Drug (IND) application submission to the FDA in mid-2018 that will quickly be followed by the start of AGT’s first clinical trial.
+The HIV Cure program is on track for an Investigational New Drug (IND) application submission to the FDA in 2019 followed by the start of AGT’s first clinical trial.
 AGT overcame a longstanding obstacle in its progress toward a cure for PKU and is now selecting the best vector candidates from among many strong lentivirus configurations to gear up for steps toward a future clinical trial.
 The immuno-oncology program already has strong early indicators of success from animal testing and we are screening for the best candidate genetic medicine to take forward in a plan for treating hepatocellular (liver) cancer.